saifil4/book-search-tool/Answers to technical questions.md

 ## How long did you spend on the coding assignment?
-Spent around 16 hours on the assignment
+Spent around 18 hours on the assignment

 ## What would you add to your solution if you had more time?
 Following is rough list of features and practices that i would include
 1. Add more detailed tests
-2. Add a filter to exlude cards with no cover imagewhich could improve the quality of results presented.
+2. Add a filter to exlude cards with no cover image which could improve the quality of results presented.
 3. Allow user to toggle more fields like links to other websites etc.
+4. Write better error and loading pages. currently it is very basic

 ## What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.